-Biology is incredibly interesting subject.
+Biology is an incredibly interesting subject - a subject with real meaning and relevance to the world around you.
 How many subjects teach you about things that are actually happening around you as you learn about them?
 If you like problem solving, intellectual rigor and application of mathematical skills then biology is a great way to satisfy these needs.
 A keen interest in the subject is required as well as the ability to show resilience when solving problems and applying knowledge to a wide range of subjects.
 Do not apply if you are not prepared to show an excellent attitude to your studies in and out of the classroom.